ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Approximate UDP Sending Delay.rst

 UDP packets.
 Cygwin can be downloaded from https://www.cygwin.com/

 Follow the instructions there to install it.
-Next, from the "CalculateUdpSendDelay" Arduino example, copy the code from the bottom between "#if 0" and "#endif", into a new text file and rename the file to "UdpSendDelay.cpp".
+Next, from the “CalculateUdpSendDelay” Arduino example, copy the code from the bottom between “#if 0” and “#endif”, into a new text file and rename the file to “UdpSendDelay.cpp”.

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Approximate_UDP_Sending_Delay/image3.png
    :alt: 1
-   :width: 5.89583in
+   :width: 695
-   :height: 7.40972in
+   :height: 661
+   :scale: 50 %

-Next, open a Cygwin terminal, change the working directory to the location of "UdpSendDelay.cpp", and use the command "g++ UdpSendDelay.cpp -o UdpDelay" to compile the code.
-A file named "UdpDelay.exe" will be created in the same directory.
+Next, open a Cygwin terminal, change the working directory to the location of “UdpSendDelay.cpp”, and use the command “g++ UdpSendDelay.cpp -o UdpDelay” to compile the code.
+A file named “UdpDelay.exe” will be created in the same directory.

 **Running the Example**